A postdoctoral position is available at the Cyclotron Institute. Review of applications will begin on December 1, 2021.

 The Cyclotron Institute has teamed with NASA to create a new Master’s program in Applied Physics with an emphasis in Space Radiation Effects.
 You can also see a video on the new program featuring our Director, Prof. Sherry J. Yennello.

 Steve Molitor has won the 2020 President’s Meritorious Service Award!

 Prof. Cody Folden has received the Association of Former Students University-Level Distinguished Achievement Award in Teaching.
-You can read the press releases from the Provost and the Dean of Faculties.
+A press release is available from the office of the Provost.
 Previous winners of this award include Prof. Sherry Yennello for Administration in 2019 and for Teaching in 2012, Prof. Che-Ming Ko for Research in 2004, Prof. Carl Gagliardi for Teaching in 2001, and Prof. Joe Natowitz for Research in 1988.

 Ms. Sharon Jeske has received the College of Science Leadership in Equity and Diversity Award for 2019!

 Prof. Cody Folden was featured in an American Chemical Society webinar on The Next Element: How Chemists are Expanding the Periodic Table.
 You can view the webinar here.

 Yeunhwan Lim has received the Bosan Prize in Nuclear Physics from the Korean Physical Society in support and recognition of outstanding researchers in nuclear physics!

 Prof. Cody Folden was featured in the American Chemical Society’s Program-in-a-Box on “The Evolving Periodic Table and its Incredible Elements!” on February 26, 2019.
 He discussed superheavy element science.

 Information on the Visiting Scholar Program has been posted.